 \subsection{Participants}

 We recruited participants based in the U.S. using a Qualtrics online panel.
 To obtain a nationally representative sample, we employed a quota-sampling method~\cite{cumming1990probability} for recruiting participants and controlled for gender, age, race, and living region to make the distributions of these variables consistent with U.S. census data.
 We required participants to be fluent English speakers, aged 18 or older, and use smartphones.
+Qualtrics handled the entire data collection process, including recruiting, survey distribution, and compensation.
+We paid \$6.5 for each complete response.

 We obtained 2026 responses that passed all understanding check and attention check questions using a Qualtrics online panel\footnote{\url{https://web.archive.org/web/20201120174828/https://www.qualtrics.com/research-services/online-sample/}}.
 63 responses were removed as they did not provide a valid ZIP code, which yields a final sample of \samplesize{} unique responses.
 The survey was configured to allow a respondent to take the survey only once so they could not re-attempt the survey after failing attention checks.